 The federal government of the United States has very few laws that regulate the sale of guns.
-There have been pushes to introduce federal legislation on gun control, particularly after the shooting at Sandy Hook Elementary School.
-However, many lawmakers still interpret the second amendment to mean that they should not regulate guns at all.
+There have been pushes to introduce federal legislation on gun control, particularly after the Sandy Hook Elementary School shooting.
+However, many lawmakers still interpret the Second Amendment to mean that they should not regulate guns at all.
 There are some gun attachments – such as high-capacity magazines – that are banned at a federal level.
 However, for the most part, gun laws are governed by states.

-Some of the most lenient gun laws are known as open carry laws, meaning that someone can openly carry a firearm in public.
-Some of the strictest gun laws require the person to pass a background check and undergo training before being able to purchase a gun.
-Some states have little to no regulation on guns at all.
+Some U.S. states have little to no gun regulation on guns at all.
+Some of the most lenient gun laws are known as open-carry laws, meaning that someone can openly carry a firearm in public.
+Other states are concealed carry only.
+Some of the strictest gun laws require the person to pass a background check and undergo training before purchasing a gun.

-The states with the most lenient gun laws are New Hampshire, South Carolina, Georgia, Louisiana, Maine, Texas, Montana, West Virginia, Alabama, North Dakota, Oklahoma, Arkansas, Alaska, Kansas, South Dakota, Arizona, Kentucky, Missouri, Idaho, Wyoming, and Mississippi.
+The states with the most lenient gun laws are Mississippi, Louisiana, New Mexico, Alabama, Wyoming, Alaska, Montana, Arkansas, Missouri, and Tennessee.
 Many states are trying to enact legislation to promote gun safety, as gun violence continues to be a leading cause of death throughout the country.

 Many states that have tight gun laws are surrounded by states that do not have strict gun laws.
 As a result, guns are often brought in from neighboring states, usually illegally.
 If you want to obtain a weapon, check your state's laws and make sure that you comply with them.
 Bringing in a firearm from another state that has looser rules can land you into much trouble.
 Gun laws are very controversial, and you probably have strong feelings about them, whether you are for gun control or not.
 However, keep in mind that gun laws are first and foremost to promote public safety, and abiding by them is in everybody's best interest.